mahss-io/warframe-stats/README.md

 _Component to pull data from and create sensors for the game Warframe._

-# Warframe Stats does not require but I arbitrarily choose to have it support v2024.10.0 and above.
-Be sure to upgrade.
+#### Warframe Stats does not require but I arbitrarily choose to have it support v2024.10.0 and above.
+Be sure to upgrade. :D

 ## Installation
 ### HACS *(recommended)*